 Figure 7 Population by Youth per LM trends

-Abaqulusi has the largest number of youth followed by uPhongolo and Nongoma.
-The biggest increase in youth during the period 2011-2016 was in Abaqulusi.
-Nongoma and uPhongolo are tied for the next biggest increase.
+Abaqulusi has the largest number of youth followed by Nongoma and uLundi.
+The biggest increase in youth during the period 2011-2022 was in Ulundi, while uPhongolo experience a decline.

 3.1.7 POPULATION DISTRIBUTION BY RACE